robertorosero/pyhtonmig/Doc/library/unittest.rst

 test.

-The final block shows a simple way to run the tests. :func:`unittest.main` provides a command line interface to the test script.
+The final block shows a simple way to run the tests. :func:`unittest.main` provides a command-line interface to the test script.
 When run from the command line, the above script produces an output that looks like this::

    ...